Big (Rita Ora, David Guetta and Imanbek song): Reception

 Following its release, "Big" garnered critical acclaim from music critics.
-Katie Bain from Billboard characterised the song as a "dancefloor of our minds" and highlighted the collaborative effort between the artists, commenting that "we kinda wish it were longer that two minutes and 37 seconds".
-Jack White for Official Charts Company labeled it a "lavish party anthem and a sure-fire floorfiller" and complimented the collaboration as well as the vocal performances of Ora and Gunna.
+Katie Bain from Billboard characterised the song as a "dancefloor of our minds".
+She highlighted the collaborative effort between the artists, commenting that "we kinda wish it were longer that two minutes and 37 seconds".
+A writer for the Official Charts Company, Jack White, labeled it a "lavish party anthem and a sure-fire floorfiller" and complimented the collaboration as well as the vocal performances of Ora and Gunna.
 Jannik Pesenacker of Dance-Charts correspondingly praised the collaboration for delivering a "strong radio song", with particular commendation for the harmony between the instrumental and vocals of Ora and Gunna.
-While Sonia from NRJ noted it as a "well-paced [...] hit", the staff of Kiss FM viewed the song as a "musical statement [...] that certainly deserves its name".
-Nassim Aziki for Fun Radio named it a "good vintage" and responded that "the pop side of [Ora] combined with the electro of [Guetta] works perfectly well".
-In a mixed review, Sara Elisabeth Nedergaard from Gaffa opined that the song "is not bad" but pointed out that Guetta's signature sound "never changes" and "may become a little tired".
+Sonia from NRJ noted it as a "well-paced [...] hit", while the staff of Kiss FM viewed the song as a "musical statement [...] that certainly deserves its name".
+Writing for Fun Radio, Nassim Aziki named it a "good vintage" and responded that "the pop side of [Ora] combined with the electro of [Guetta] works perfectly well".
 While reviewing Bang, Farrell Sweeney from Dancing Astronaut hailed the song for boasting a "heavy-hitting lineup" and regarded it as the "contender for project's radio favorite".
 Cameron Sunkel for EDM.com asserted that the collection does not disappoint, adding that "the [song] seeks to make a decisive statement with flashy lyrics and an even sleeker club bassline".
+In a mixed review, Sara Elisabeth Nedergaard from Gaffa opined that the song "is not bad" but pointed out that Guetta's signature sound "never changes" and "may become a little tired".

-Peaking at number seven in Bulgaria, "Big" reached number 15 in Hungary, number 53 in both Ireland and the United Kingdom, number 68 in Switzerland, number 82 in Lithuania and number 95 in Germany.
+Peaking at number seven in Bulgaria, "Big" reached number 15 in Hungary, number 21 in Croatia, number 53 in both Ireland and the United Kingdom, number 68 in Switzerland, number 82 in Lithuania and number 95 in Germany.
 The song also peaked at number 11 on the US Billboard Dance/Electronic Songs ranking and number 154 on the Global Excl.
 US chart.
 It further garnered airplay in the Commonwealth of Independent States (CIS) and Russia, also entering the top 50 in the airplay rankings of Finland and Mexico.